infix

 c23_nodiscard size_t infix_type_get_size(const infix_type *)

-Retrieves the size of an infix_type in bytes.
+Gets the size of a type in bytes.

 c23_nodiscard size_t infix_type_get_member_count(const infix_type *)

-Retrieves the number of members in an aggregate type (struct or union).
+Gets the number of members in a struct or union type.

 c23_nodiscard const infix_struct_member * infix_type_get_member(const infix_type *, size_t)

-Describes a single member of an aggregate type (struct or union).
+Describes a single member of a C struct or union.

 Recipe: Building a Signature String at Runtime